 Accusations of domestic violence can have lasting repercussions even if you have no other criminal convictions or charges on your record.
 State law prescribes mandatory probation and sometimes mandatory minimum jail sentences for first-time offenders.
 Repeat offenders—as well as anyone who violates the terms of a court order imposed against them after a previous incident—may face much harsher sanctions upon conviction.

-According to Florida Statutes § 741.28, a person commits “domestic violence” if they commit any of these offenses against a family or household member:
+According to Florida Statutes § 741.28, a person in Clermont commits “domestic violence” if they commit any of these offenses against a family or household member:

 In this context, a “family or household member” can be a current or former spouse, co-parent of a child, any relative by marriage or blood, and any current or former cohabitant in the same dwelling unit living with the defendant as if they were family.